-3. Results
+RESULTS

-Before estimating the probable values of theta for a specific location or region the third assumption needs to be calculated for each sampling period.
+Before estimating the probable values of theta for a specific location or region, the third assumption needs to be calculated for each sampling period.
 As shown in Figure 2, at the end of year one it was apparent that the probability of finding FHPs was not the same at every survey.
-The expected probability is highest in year two, but the smallest 96% HDI is in year three 12%.
+The expected probability is highest in year two, but the smallest 96% HDI is in year three: 12%.

 Figure 2